Data Processing Addendum

 (E).
 The technical and organizational security measures are as described in the TOMs.

 3.7.
-Customer and Invicti and, where applicable, their representatives, will cooperate, upon request, with a Supervisory Authority in the performance of their respective obligations under this DPA.
+Client and Invicti and, where applicable, their representatives, will cooperate, upon request, with a Supervisory Authority in the performance of their respective obligations under this DPA.

 3.9.
 Invicti will not “sell” or “share” Personal Data, as those terms are defined under applicable Data Protection Laws.

 3.10.
-Notwithstanding section 3.1, Invicti may Process Customer Personal Data outside of Customer’s instructions where that Processing is required by any law or order to which Invicti is subject.
-In such case, Invicti shall, except where prohibited by law from doing so, inform Customer of that requirement.
+Notwithstanding section 3.1, Invicti may Process Client Personal Data outside of Client’s instructions where that Processing is required by any law or order to which Invicti is subject.
+In such case, Invicti shall, except where prohibited by law from doing so, inform Client of that requirement.

 4.1.
-Customer represents and warrants that: (i) it will comply with the terms of the Agreement, this DPA, and the Data Protection Laws, including any applicable requirements to provide notice to and/or obtain consent from Data Subjects for Processing by Invicti; (ii) it will ensure that its use of the Services will not violate the rights of any Data Subjects; and (iii) its instructions to Invicti will comply with Data Protection Laws, and that the Processing of Personal Data in accordance with Controller’s instructions will not cause Processor to be in breach of the Data Protection Laws.
-All Customer Affiliates who use the Services will comply with the obligations of Customer set out in this DPA.
+Client represents and warrants that: (i) it will comply with the terms of the Underlying Agreement, this DPA, and the Data Protection Laws, including any applicable requirements to provide notice to and/or obtain consent from Data Subjects for Processing by Invicti; (ii) it will ensure that its use of the Invicti Solution and any related Support will not violate the rights of any Data Subjects; and (iii) its instructions to Invicti will comply with Data Protection Laws, and that the Processing of Personal Data in accordance with Controller’s instructions will not cause Processor to be in breach of the Data Protection Laws.
+All Client Affiliates who use the Invicti Solution will comply with the obligations of Client set out in this DPA.

 4.2.
-Customer has sole responsibility for (i) the quality, legality, and accuracy of Customer Personal Data, (ii) the means by which Customer acquired any such Personal Data, and (iii) the instructions it provides to Processor regarding the Processing of such Personal Data.
-Customer further represents and warrants that it has obtained any and all necessary permissions and authorizations necessary to permit Invicti, its Affiliates, and Sub-processors, to execute their rights or perform their obligations under this DPA.
+Client has sole responsibility for (i) the quality, legality, and accuracy of Client Personal Data, (ii) the means by which Client acquired any such Personal Data, and (iii) the instructions it provides to Processor regarding the Processing of such Personal Data.
+Client further represents and warrants that it has obtained any and all necessary permissions and authorizations necessary to permit Invicti, its Affiliates, and Sub-processors, to execute their rights or perform their obligations under this DPA.

 4.4.
-Customer is responsible for making an independent determination as to whether the TOMs meet Customer’s requirements, including any of its security obligations under applicable Data Protection Laws.
-Customer agrees that the Services and the TOMs meet Customer’s needs with respect to Customer’s security obligations under applicable Data Protection Law.
+Client is responsible for making an independent determination as to whether the TOMs meet Client's requirements, including any of its security obligations under applicable Data Protection Laws.
+Client agrees that the Invicti Solution, and related Support and the TOMs meet Client’s needs with respect to Client’s security obligations under applicable Data Protection Law.

 5. NOTIFICATION OF SECURITY BREACH.

 5.1.
-Invicti will notify Customer without undue delay after becoming aware of (and in any event within 72 hours of discovering) any confirmed Personal Data Breach.
+Invicti will notify Client without undue delay after becoming aware of (and in any event within 72 hours of discovering) any confirmed Personal Data Breach.

 5.2.
-Invicti will take all commercially reasonable measures to secure the Customer Personal Data, to remediate the Personal Data Breach, and to assist Customer in meeting Customer’s obligations under applicable Data Protection Law(s).
-In the event of a Personal Data Breach, Invicti’s System Administration Team and Security Team will perform a risk-based assessment of the situation and develop appropriate strategies in accordance with Invicti incident response procedures, which include contacting Customer and Customer’s primary (technical or business) point of contact or Security Operation Center (“SOC”) to brief them on the situation and provide resolution status updates.
+Invicti will take all commercially reasonable measures to secure the Client Personal Data, to remediate the Personal Data Breach, and to assist Client in meeting Client’s obligations under applicable Data Protection Law(s).
+In the event of a Personal Data Breach, Invicti’s System Administration Team and Security Team will perform a risk-based assessment of the situation and develop appropriate strategies in accordance with Invicti incident response procedures, which include contacting Client and Client’s primary (technical or business) point of contact or Security Operation Center (“SOC”) to brief them on the situation and provide resolution status updates.

 6. AUDIT.

 6.1.
-No more than once in any 12 month period, for a maximum period of 1 Business Day, and upon not less than 30 days’ prior written notice from Customer, unless in case of a confirmed Personal Data Breach, Invicti agrees to permit Customer to perform a Customer Audit of the security practices applicable to Personal Data processed by the Service, provided Invicti has not already provided adequate evidence to demonstrate its compliance with these data security practices.
-Customer Audits may only be conducted by Customer’s internal or external auditors who have entered into a nondisclosure agreement with and have been approved in writing by Invicti.
-The parties must mutually agree on the scope of the review, prior to the date of the Customer Audit.
-The Customer Audit must avoid disrupting Invicti operations and must be conducted strictly in accordance with Invicti’s security policies and procedures, and industry best practices.
+No more than once in any 12 month period, for a maximum period of 1 Business Day, and upon not less than 30 days’ prior written notice from Client, unless in case of a confirmed Personal Data Breach, Invicti agrees to permit Client to perform a Client Audit of the security practices applicable to Personal Data processed by the Service, provided Invicti has not already provided adequate evidence to demonstrate its compliance with these data security practices.
+Client Audits may only be conducted by Client’s internal or external auditors who have entered into a nondisclosure agreement with and have been approved in writing by Invicti.
+The parties must mutually agree on the scope of the review, prior to the date of the Client Audit.
+The Client Audit must avoid disrupting Invicti operations and must be conducted strictly in accordance with Invicti’s security policies and procedures, and industry best practices.
 If the audit reveals that Invicti has breached its obligations under this DPA, Invicti will promptly initiate a remedy to such breach.
-Customer Audits must be limited in scope to the security of Customer Personal Data within Invicti premises, which are not covered by the Third Party Audit Reports or any other information made available to Customer by the Invicti outside of the Customer Audit.
+Client Audits must be limited in scope to the security of Client Personal Data within Invicti premises, which are not covered by the Third Party Audit Reports or any other information made available to Client by the Invicti outside of the Client Audit.

 7. DATA SUBJECTS.

 7.2.
-Taking into account the nature of the processing, Invicti shall assist Customer by appropriate TOMs, insofar as this is possible, for the fulfillment of Customer’s obligation to respond to a Data Subject Request under the Data Protection Laws.
+Taking into account the nature of the processing, Invicti shall assist Client by appropriate TOMs, insofar as this is possible, for the fulfillment of Client’s obligation to respond to a Data Subject Request under the Data Protection Laws.

 7.3.
-If Customer does not have the ability to address a Data Subject Request, Invicti may upon Customer’s request, and to the extent possible and legally permitted, provide commercially reasonable efforts to assist Customer in responding to such Data Subject Request regarding Invicti’s processing of Personal Data.
-To the extent legally permitted, Customer will be responsible for any costs arising from Invicti’s provision of such assistance.
+If Client does not have the ability to address a Data Subject Request, Invicti may upon Client’s request, and to the extent possible and legally permitted, provide commercially reasonable efforts to assist Client in responding to such Data Subject Request regarding Invicti’s processing of Personal Data.
+To the extent legally permitted, Client will be responsible for any costs arising from Invicti’s provision of such assistance.

 8. SUB-PROCESSORS.

 8.1.
-Customer agrees (by way of the grant of a general authorization) that Invicti may engage Sub-processors in connection with the provision of the Services.
+Client agrees (by way of the grant of a general authorization) that Invicti may engage Sub-processors in connection with the provision of the Invicti Solution and Support.
 The list of Sub-processors can be found at the following URL: https://www.invicti.com/legal/subprocessors/.

 8.2.
 Invicti shall, with respect to each Sub-processor, ensure in each case that it has in place a written agreement with such Sub-processor which imposes equivalent data protection obligations to those contained in this DPA (“Sub-processor Agreement“).

 8.3.
-During the term of this DPA, Invicti will provide Customer with prior notification, via email, of any changes to the list of Sub-processors who may process Customer Personal Data before authorizing any new or replacement Sub-processors to process Customer Personal Data in connection with the provision of the Services.
+During the term of this DPA, Invicti will provide Client with prior notification, via email, of any changes to the list of Sub-processors who may process Client Personal Data before authorizing any new or replacement Sub-processors to process Client Personal Data in connection with the provision of the Invicti Solution and Support.

 8.4.
-Customer may object to the use of a new or replacement Sub-processor, by notifying Invicti promptly in writing within 14 days after receipt of Invicti’s notice.
-If Customer objects to a new or replacement Sub-processor, that objection is reasonable, and such objection is not resolved within twenty (20) days of Invicti receiving the objection, Customer may terminate the Agreement with respect to those Services which cannot be provided by Invicti without the use of the new or replacement Sub-processor.
-Invicti shall have no penalty or liability for termination under this section, and this is Customer’s sole and exclusive remedy for termination under this section.
+Client may object to the use of a new or replacement Sub-processor, by notifying Invicti promptly in writing within 14 days after receipt of Invicti’s notice.
+If Client objects to a new or replacement Sub-processor, that objection is reasonable, and such objection is not resolved within twenty (20) days of Invicti receiving the objection, Client may terminate the Underlying Agreement with respect to those Invicti Solution and Support which cannot be provided by Invicti without the use of the new or replacement Sub-processor.
+Invicti shall have no penalty or liability for termination under this section, and this is Client’s sole and exclusive remedy for termination under this section.

 9. LIABILITY.